jonx/jonx.github.io/algolia/README.md

 ## Additional Features Implemented

 - **Suggestions**: Autocomplete suggestions improve search efficiency using query suggestions.
 Note that the implementation is storing a user id and those suggestions are specific to a user, so you might not get suggestions right away during testing, but the feature is implemented.
+Try with typing mexican or italian.
 - **Highlight Result**: Autocomplete suggestions improve search efficiency.
 - **Liked Restaurants**: Users can like restaurants (likes are not visually persisted), and these preferences are tracked using events for potential personalization.

 ## Server-Side Features

-- **Synonyms**: Synonym handling ensures that searches are flexible and understand similar culinary terms.
+- **Synonyms**: Synonym handling ensures that searches are flexible and understand similar culinary terms e.g. NYC, nyc, and New York City are equivalents.
 - **Events**: Tracks user interactions for analytics purposes.
+We're sending like events to the backend when the user clicks on the bookmark icon.

 ## Notes